uintdev/blog/content/network-unlocking-without-carrier-or-oem-intervention-on-mtk/index.md

 If you manage to get a GSI running on a device (as with the device used in this blog post after many partition-modification attempts) or a custom ROM, you may end up with the network lock code prompt.
 In the case of the device tested in this blog post, the same hardcoded network code key worked.

 From further testing, it appears that on reboot, the network code key is prompted for again, as if it were a temporary code that you could use again.
-In contrast, the stock ROM didn't do this (perhaps `slu_unlocked` might be causing it to skip that keyguard persistently until set to `0`).
+In contrast, the stock ROM did not do this (perhaps `slu_unlocked` might be causing it to skip that keyguard persistently until set to `0`).

 The solution to keep it truly network-unlocked is to have the real network code key and use it through the Android network code key keyguard rather than the `NCK` application.
 So this does at least look more like a temporary solution once you step out of the stock ROM.

-My suspicion is that `NCK` is an engineering tool that bypasses the normal network code key check and is intended to allow valid not-so-persistent codes to be persistent-like on the ROM it's configured for.
+My suspicion is that `NCK` is an engineering tool that bypasses the normal network code key check and is intended to allow valid not-so-persistent codes to be persistent-like on the ROM it is configured for.
 At least, it would make sense for it to be made for testing purposes.
-Can't say the same about how others might use it, though.
+I cannot say the same about how others might use it, though.

 ## Conclusion